Winter Doubles 2025-2026: Rules and Regulations

 Reschedules

-• Each pair will be granted one free reschedule of a match after the season's schedule has been posted.
+• Each pair is granted one free reschedule after the season schedule is posted.

-• Reschedule requests must be sent to the WDL coordinators at wdl@metrotennisgroup.com and received by 6pm of the Wednesday prior to your scheduled match.
+• Reschedule requests must be submitted via the WDL Reschedule Request form by 6pm on the Wednesday before your originally scheduled match.

-2. Both teams agree on alternative dates for the reschedule.
+2. Agree on Alternative Dates: Both teams agree on up to three alternative dates.
 Up to three dates can be selected.
-For available dates, refer to the posted schedule on the GLTA website.
+For available dates, go to this page on the GLTA tournament site and click on the View Regulations link..

-3. After both teams reach consensus on alternative dates, the team that is requesting the reschedule sends a reschedule request to the WDL coordinator by email, with their opponents on CC.
+3. Submit the Reschedule Form: After both teams reach consensus on alternative dates, the team that is requesting the reschedule sends a reschedule request to the WDL coordinator using the WDL Reschedule Request form.
+This is the only accepted method to ensure fairness and consistent processing for all teams.

-4. The WDL coordinator will reschedule the match and confirm the new date and time with both teams.
+4. Confirmation: The WDL coordinator will reschedule the match and confirm the new date and time via email reply with both teams.
+The GLTA tournament website will be updated with the new match date and time.

 Match Format